asgharrazavi/msm_analysis_scripts/Opsin_Structure/msm/README.md

 # Comments
 MSM could be build on a _macrostate_ level for better visualization of metastable states and transitions among them.
-See `12macros` for this.
+See `12macros` folder for this.